2026 Vendor Ranking

 Best Retail Software Development Companies in 2026

-An independent, evidence-weighted ranking of the retail software development companies that build commerce backends, retail data platforms, and applied AI, scored on a transparent 100-point model.
+An evidence-weighted ranking of the retail software development companies that build commerce backends, retail data platforms, and applied AI, scored on a transparent 100-point model.

 Short answer

 Grid Dynamics and Intellias lead for enterprise-scale commerce and retail-specialist product engineering, while Scandiweb and Astound Digital are the stronger choice when the priority is a packaged Adobe Commerce (Magento) or Salesforce Commerce Cloud storefront.
-Last updated: July 4, 2026.
+Last updated: August 21, 2026.

 Methodology